Do you need a logger for free tree removal?

 Here’s what I mean –

-If you exchange the service for firewood, it means you wouldn’t have to pay for the tree’s removal.
-The wood company or lumberjacks who want the wood would bear any expenses involved in felling the tree and moving it away.
+If you exchange the service for firewood, you wouldn’t have to pay for the tree’s removal.
+The wood company or loggers who want the wood would bear any expenses in felling the tree and moving it away.

-Whereas if you decide to sell the wood for cash, then you may have to pay a tree removal company to first remove the tree before you find a buyer for the wood.
+Whereas if you decide to sell the wood for cash, you may have to pay a tree removal company to remove the tree before you find a buyer for the wood.

-You may decide to take this approach if you feel you’ll get a better deal selling the wood yourself as opposed to exchanging it for a service, but it’s all relative.
+You may take this approach if you feel you’ll get a better deal selling the wood yourself instead of exchanging it for a service, but it’s all relative.

-If after your calculations you find that selling the wood for cash after felling the tree yourself would be more profitable, then go for it.
-But if your estimates show you’ll be running at a loss, then it’s best to find a wood dealer or wood company to remove the tree in exchange for the wood.
+If, after your calculations, you find that selling the wood for cash after felling the tree yourself would be more profitable, then go for it.
+But if your estimates show you’ll be running at a loss, it’s best to find a wood dealer or company to remove the tree in exchange for the wood.

 Can The City Or Council Remove A Tree For Free?